mes32/metrochrome/README.md

 metrochrome
 ===========
-Explore colors from the command line.
+Explore colors at the command line.

-For artists and designers who are also command line enthusiasts.
+For for command line fiends who need to make some colorful art.

 Usage
 -----
+To print help...
+`python ./metrochrome.py -help`
+OR
-`python ./metrochrome.py`
+`python ./metrochrome.py -h`